Overview of the BTM JTA Transaction Manager

 BTM is a perfect choice for a project using the Spring framework and willing to leverage Spring's transactions capabilities by using the JtaTransactionManager facade.
 You can safely mix JDBC and JMS accesses in a single unified transaction while you can use Spring's JDBC or JMS Templates with very good performance as BTM ships with efficient pools for both resource types.

 It is also possible to integrate BTM in web containers like Tomcat or Jetty and get raw access to a JTA implementation to integrate for instance with Hibernate to get automatic session context management.

-Although still in beta, BTM has showed to be stable and mature enough to be used in production by at least two major corporations where it's been running flawlessly for months and is still running.
+BTM has proved to be stable and mature enough to be used in production by at least two major corporations where it has been running flawlessly (and is still running) for months.